 25. Dry Clean at Home

-With the average cost of dry cleaning a two-piece suit at $15, maintaining your professional wardrobe or specific pieces of clothing that can't be washed can get expensive.
+With the cost of dry cleaning a two-piece suit running from around $8 to $15, maintaining your professional wardrobe or specific pieces of clothing that can’t be washed can get expensive.
 But you can alleviate these costs by picking up an inexpensive dry cleaning kit and doing it yourself at home in the dryer.

 26. Mow Your Lawn